taruntom1/MotorController/notes.md

 # Improvements to make
 ## communicationInterface
-    - only run run task when needed.
-    - make the run task implementation similar to managewheels
+    -

 ## mpu 6050 reader
     - remove shared data pointer and use local variable instead.

+## struct serialiation
+    - use std::array instead of std::vector